Holistic Pet Health & Nutrition

 Start with this step-by-step approach:

-1. Week 1: Give one pea-sized piece and monitor for 24-48 hours
+1. Week 1: Give one pea-sized piece and monitor for 24 to 48 hours

 2. Week 2: If no adverse signs, try two small pieces and monitor again